A tiny instrument breaks up a stone.

 Post operative pain is variable and oral medications along with antibiotics will be given prior to discharge.
 Post-operative pain usually disappears in two weeks.
 Patients can usually return to work after the back suture is removed.

-You will then return to the clinic in 2 months.
+After your post-operative visit, you will be asked to return to our clinic in 2 months.
 You will need to have completed:

 - An ultrasound of the kidney 6 weeks after surgery, to ensure the kidney has healed up from the surgery.

 Stone free rates the highest among all procedures, typically greater than 90 percent.